 Organizations utilize personality inventories such as the Five Factor Model of Personality for a range of purposes including selection and recruitment and employee management.
 Over the last twenty years, HRM scientists and practitioners have identified the Five Factor Model as a useful tool in predicting employee performance across a range of jobs and settings.
 This blog post describes the Five Factor Model also called Big Five and how the model can be utilized to increase organizational effectiveness.

-The Five Factor Model of personality is indeed correlated with job satisfaction.
+The Five Factor Model of personality is predicts job satisfaction.

 Workers who are more satisfied in their jobs are more likely to stay in the organization, tend to be better performers and are less absent from work.
 Accordingly, it is important to determine if the Five Factor Model is related to job satisfaction.
 Research has indicated that several of the five traits are related to job satisfaction with neuroticism showing a negative correlation with job satisfaction and conscientiousness, extraversion, and agreeableness positively related to job satisfaction (Judge, Heller & Mount, 2002).

 The Five Factor Model of personality can help curb counterproductive behavior

 Employees deviate from acceptable workplace behavior when they engage in actions that harm the well-being of the individual or the organization.
 These types of behaviors include, stealing, withholding job effort (organizational deviance) and hostile behavior towards coworkers (interpersonal deviance).
 Interpersonal deviance is negatively correlated with high levels of agreeableness whereas organizational deviance is negatively related with high levels of conscientiousness and positively correlated with neuroticism.
 These findings imply that individuals who are emotionally stable and conscientious are less like to engage in organizational deviant behavior (Colbert, Mount, Harter, Witt, & Barrick, 2004).